If there is a remote command you need to execute regularly and in particular if the command works with files, you may find custom commands useful.

 If you want to test how the patterns in the custom command are expanded, hold down

 Ctrl keys, while executing the custom command.
 The command, with all patterns replaced, will get copied to the clipboard, instead of getting executed.
-For remote custom commands, this is supported in the latest beta version only.

 You can see list of custom commands other users found useful.